Calories Burned Box Jumps in Denver, CO

 = ~22.2 lbs of fat

 *Based on the widely used estimate that 1 lb of body fat = ~3,500 calories.
 Actual weight loss depends on diet, metabolism, and other factors.
-Climate adjustment of +3% applied for Denver.
+The +3% climate adjustment for Denver is a planning estimate, not a guarantee.

 Denver Fitness Overview